10 Amazing Things To Do in Baños, Ecuador

 This is the option that I took as I flew into Quito.
 It is quite easy to get from Quito to Baños by bus.
 Below will be a set of steps to take to get there.

-- This is only needed if you’re north of Quito where most hostels are.
-Quitumbe is more to the south of Quito.
+- This ride will cost around $4-$5.
+Quitumbe is situated more to the south of Quito.

-- Once at the bus terminal, you will need to look for the yellow Baños office inside.
-This cost to Baños will be $5 and they run all day.
+- Once you arrive at the bus terminal, look for the yellow Baños office.
+The bus ticket to Baños costs $5, and buses run all day.

-- This is around a 3 to 3-1/2-hour journey with only one stop in Ambato.
+- The journey takes about 3 to 3.5 hours, with only one stop in Ambato.

 Cuenca to Baños